AnonymousPlanet/thgtoa/guide.md

 Some platforms/apps will require you to take a live picture of yourself either doing something (a wink, holding an arm up, ...) or showing a custom piece of information (a hand written text, a passport or ID) within the picture.
 Sometimes the platform/app will require several pictures to increase their certainty.![][14]

 This guide won't cover this one (yet) as it's mainly used on financial platforms (that will be able to identify you with other means anyway) and some dating apps like Tinder[^196].
+Unfortunately this method is now also sometimes being used on Facebook[^197] and Instagram as part of their verification methods (tho I didn't face it yet so far).

 In some cases these verifications have to be done from your Smartphone and with an "in-app" camera to prevent you from sending a previously saved (edited) image.